 Yet when I tried to cancel my account, I couldn’t find where to do it.
 There’s no cancellation button or link on the standard account or settings pages.
 So I used the ActiveCampaign support portal to search the FAQs.
 Once I found the cancellation option on the billing page, the process was smooth.

 The system prompted me to provide a reason for my cancellation and asked if I’d like to set up a call with the support team to resolve any issues.
 It also gave me the option to have ActiveCampaign retain my data for a year in case I decided to reopen my account.
 Once I completed the cancellation, I received confirmation I’d have access to my account and data through the end of the month.

-ActiveCampaign is a user-friendly email marketing tool offering advanced automation options and hundreds of app integrations.
+ActiveCampaign is a user-friendly email marketing tool offering advanced automation options and more than 850 app integrations.
 The deliverability is strong, the features are excellent, and the support is good – and there’s even a free trial available.
 Even though I’d prefer more comprehensive reports, I would absolutely recommend ActiveCampaign to fellow marketers and small or mid-size business owners.